Who deserves credit? Biden leans into pandemic politics

 For now, the fight is framed by conflicting realities.

 On the Democratic side, Biden and his allies see a nation still desperate for government intervention.
-They point to more than 9 million jobs still lost, thousands of Americans still dying every week, and state and local leaders in both parties seeking help.
+They point to more than 9 million jobs still lost, thousands of Americans still dying of the coronavirus every week, and state and local leaders in both parties seeking help.

 Enter Biden’s relief package, which public polling shows has broad support.
-The package provides checks and tax breaks directly to Americans, and will add money to the pandemic fight, as well as help state and municipal governments close budget shortfalls.
+The package provides checks and tax breaks directly to Americans and will add money to the pandemic fight, as well as help state and municipal governments close budget shortfalls.

 On the other side, Republicans largely believe that most Americans are doing just fine after the GOP — under Trump’s leadership — put the country on a path to recovery before Democrats won the White House and both chambers of Congress in January.
 They note that hundreds of billions of dollars remain unspent from last year’s rescue packages.